Karen Getman

 Partner

-Karen Getman is a founding partner of Olson Remcho LLP, and serves as its first Managing Partner.
+Karen Getman is a founding partner of Olson Remcho LLP, and served as its first Managing Partner.
 She previously was a partner at Remcho, Johansen & Purcell.

 Ms. Getman served as Chairman of the California Fair Political Practices Commission from 1999-2003, and as a member of the Alcoholic Beverage Control Appeals Board from 2003-05.
 She was a lecturer at U.C.
 Berkeley School of Law from 2004-2011, co-teaching the course on Regulating Public Integrity, and was the first Executive in Residence at the U.C.
 Berkeley Institute of Governmental Studies, where she also served as a member of the National Advisory Council.
-Ms. Getman previously served on the boards of Women Executives in State Government, Students Run Oakland and Education First Cambodia, and was a member of the Assembly Speaker’s Commission on the California Initiative Process.
+She previously served on the Assembly Speaker’s Commission on the California Initiative Process.

 Her recent cases include representing the League of California Cities and the California State Association of Counties as amici in Vargas v.
-Salinas, 46 Cal.4th 1 (2009); representing the Superintendent of Public Instruction in California School Board Association v.
-California State Board of Education, No. C060957, 2010 WL 1692760 (Cal.
-App.
-2010), a successful challenge to state mathematics requirements; representing the California Teachers Association as amicus in California Redevelopment Assn. v.
-Matosantos, 53 Cal.4th 231 (2011); successfully defending the State Board of Education, Superintendent of Public Instruction and State Department of Education against a preliminary injunction motion in Cruz v.
-State (Alameda Superior Ct., 2015); and representing the City of Oakland in its successful defense of Measure Z, the Hotel Minimum Wage and Working Conditions ordinance, in Cal.
+Salinas, 46 Cal.4th 1 (2009); representing the California Teachers Association as amicus in California Redevelopment Assn. v.
+Matosantos, 53 Cal.4th 231 (2011); representing the City of Oakland in its successful defense of Measure Z, the Hotel Minimum Wage and Working Conditions ordinance, in Cal.
 Hotels & Lodging Ass’n v.
 City of Oakland, 393 F. Supp.
 3d 817 (N.D.
 Cal.
-2019).
+2019); and representing the California Legislative Women’s Caucus as amicus in United States v.
+Rahimi, 144 S. Ct.
+1889 (2024), in which the Court upheld gun restrictions in domestic violence restraining orders.

-She received her B.A. with distinction from Yale College in 1980, and her J.D. cum laude from Harvard Law School in 1985, where she served as Editor-in-Chief of the Harvard Women’s Law Journal.
-She is admitted to the California Bar and the District of Columbia Bar (not active), and previously was a member of the New York Bar.
+She received her B.A. with distinction from Yale College and her J.D. cum laude from Harvard Law School, where she served as Editor-in-Chief of the Harvard Women’s Law Journal.
+She was named to Capitol Weekly’s Top 100 list in 2022, 2023 and 2024

 Representative Highlights